Most dogs like playing with a ball and then some dogs are just ball mad. Why do dogs love dog balls so much?

 8 – Teeth Cleaning Rubber Ball

-The Expawlorer Soft Rubber Dog Ball is a fun ball and you can fill it with treats.
-It has rubber teeth and you can rotate the top and add some small snacks.
+The Teeth Cleaning Rubber Ball is a fun ball.
+You can stuff treats in the sides.
+It has rubber teeth, and you can add some small snacks into the gaps.

-The ball is pretty tough but Poppy has managed to chew some of the teeth away.
-We have the orange one and it is a bright colour, very bouncy and floats which makes it a good ball in Poppy’s eyes.
-I have not filled it with treats as Poppy prefers to just play ball.
+The ball is pretty tough, but Poppy has managed to chew some of the teeth away.
+We have an orange one.
+It is bright and very bouncy, which makes it a good ball in Poppy’s eyes.
+I have not filled it with treats, as Poppy prefers to just play ball.

 7 – Hol-ee Roller Dog Ball

-This Hol-ee Roller dog ball is slightly different to the other balls on Poppy’s list.
+This Hol-ee Roller dog ball differs slightly from the other balls on Poppy’s list.

 This is a rubber, mesh style ball which is great for tossing and tugging.
 It is fairly easy to throw but doesn’t go too far.
-But it is more a toy for tossing than chasing I think.
+But it is more a toy for tossing than chasing, I think.
+But Poppy loves it as she can give it a really good shaking and killing when she catches it.
+And it doesn’t hurt when she wacks you on the legs with it!

 They are a good toy that you can just fit in your pocket or bag when going on a walk.
 Again, I haven’t put treats in it.